Oviya20041225/Litians/README.md

 # Litians
-for group working in the topic of GEN AI
+for group working in the topic of GEN AI derick paithiyakaaran